Key Points

 • Negotiate with those other departments that have personnel on assignment to them to see if their assignment length can be shortened.

 • Evaluate the training being attended by employees (both currently and in the future) to determine if it has an impact on the strategy and goals of the company.
-If the training adds no true value or has little-to-no return on investment, consider canceling it to free up the employees.
+If the training adds no true value or has no return on investment, consider canceling it to free up the employees.

 • Reinforce human resources policies on tardiness and calling in sick.
 Remind employees that there are valid steps to follow when calling in sick or late and penalties for abusing these company policies.

-The above ideas are relatively low in cost, less expensive than a wellness program or an onsite medical clinic.
+The above ideas are relatively low in cost, and less expensive than a wellness program or an onsite medical clinic.
 This is the power of the causal loop diagram.
 It allows Black Belts and/or managers to step back and take a system’s view of the many processes.
 If properly created, the CLDs are powerful.

 There are various software packages available that can help create a causal loop diagram.
 Also, there are many books and websites that provide additional information on causal loop diagrams.
-The causal loop diagram as another valuable tool that can help in the quest for valid and long-term solutions to problems.
+The causal loop diagram is another valuable tool that can help in the quest for valid and long-term solutions to problems.

 About the Author